JakaCobot/JakaCobot.github.io/docs/en/guide/SRCI/SRCI_en.md

 ![pic](./pic/blending-en.png "blending")

-When parameter is too large, the actual blending would happen according to the Mode11 (RampOverlap) in SRCI manual to blend at 100% overlap:<br>
+When parameter is too large, the actual blending would take place according to the Mode11 (RampOverlap) in SRCI manual to blend at 100% overlap:<br>
 ![pic](./pic/RampOverlap-blending.png "RampOverBlending")